chends888/grow_stone_bot/README.md

 ## Python environment Setup
 In order to run the bot, you'll need Python and some additional libraries.
-To install Python on your machine, head over to: https://www.python.org/downloads/windows/
+To install Python on your machine, head over to: <a href="https://www.python.org/downloads/windows/" target="_blank">https://www.python.org/downloads/windows/</a>